 The Tribbles from Star Trek qualify, since, as Spock puts it, the Tribbles' purr has a tranquilizing effect on most lifeforms.
 This is probably why they haven't been wiped out from the universe, since with their eating habits and their extremely high rate of reproduction, they're basically an incredibly cuteHorde of Alien Locusts.
 With no limbs (though they can somehow move a bit and climb step surfaces), and no means of protecting themselves, they basically use their incredible cuteness to spread across the galaxy.
 The Klingons aren't affected by this, and the instinctive reaction of a Tribble encountering a Klingon is a loud hiss.
 (Spock claims in the original "The Trouble with Tribbles" that Vulcans aren't affected due to their control over their own emotions, but somehow ends up giving this speech while petting a purring Tribble.)

 The tribble is incredibly similar to the flat cat of Heilein's The Rolling Stones.
 So much so that the author of the episode, on learning of it, asked Heinlein for permission to use it.
 Heinlein agreed, in return for an autographed copy of the script.

-It should be noted that Denobulans are immune to tribbles, as Dr. Phlox casually tosses a lonely tribble into a cage to be devoured by his other pets.
+Denobulans are immune to tribbles, as Dr. Phlox casually tosses a lonely tribble into a cage to be devoured by his other pets.